Today’s State Fair event schedule

 6 p.m.: Honeybee Demo in the cage outside the Richards Building

-6-7 p.m.: In The Shadow of Big Red Eye at the Performing Arts Tent

-6 p.m.: “How Well Can You Judge?”
-Vegetable Show Contest in the Greenhouse
+6 p.m.: Vegetable Show-On the Spot Contest- “How Well Can You Judge?”

 7 p.m.: Join the Circus in the Family Entertainment Area